sethtoles/springboard/README.md

 cd springboard
 npm install
 ```
-Then open `springboard/client/index.html` in any browser with modern JavaScript functionality (only tested with Chrome and chrome://flags/#enable-javascript-harmony enabled).
+Then open `springboard/client/index.html` in any browser with modern JavaScript functionality (only tested in Chrome with chrome://flags/#enable-javascript-harmony enabled).

 ## Features
 #### Board
 You get a grid of fixed size.
 Enjoy it.
+You can drag it around the window with the handle on the right.

 #### Game Pieces
 Click anywhere to create a game piece.
 Click and drag a piece to move it.
-By default the piece will snap to the board grid, but holding <kbd>alt</kbd> allows you to move the piece freely.
+By default the piece will snap to a grid, but holding <kbd>alt</kbd> allows you to move the piece freely.
 Right-click on a piece removes it.

 ## Desired Features
 - [ ] Customizable board size
-- [ ] Movable board
 - [ ] Game layers with discrete rules
 - [ ] Configurable dice roll
 - [ ] Card piece type with hidden state